 What Is an ATS Score & What Is a Good Score?

 If you’ve ever uploaded your resume online and heard nothing back from them, an ATS score might be the reason.
 Before any human recruiter reviews your application, it’s usually screened by an Applicant Tracking System (ATS).
-Understanding how that score works can dramatically improve your interview chances.
 An ATS resume score is a match percentage between your resume and a job description that increases your chances of reaching a recruiter.
+ATS system scan your resume and help recruiter’s to identify resumes as per their job requirements and skills.

 By end of this you”ll know